I’ve done it 32,000 times. Yet for the first 26,000 I didn’t even try to excel.

 But for better or worse I’ve experienced every single one of my 32,000 meals.
 Those 32,000 decisions have, quite literally, become a part of me.

 I’m hard pressed to think of anything I’ve done even remotely close to 32,000 times.
-But moving forward I have 1,000 times per year to practice better habits.
+But moving forward I have 1,000 opportunities a year to practice better habits.
 And practice makes permanent.